MODERN SLAVERY ACT STATEMENT

 As part of ensuring continuous improvement, Talon will review its policies on an annual basis to ensure that these reflect best practice and the policies will be updated as required.

-To ensure that there is an understanding of the risks of modern slavery and human trafficking, all member of the senior management team have been briefed on the subject and training is being provided to relevant members of our team involved in managing our supply chain relationships.
+To ensure that there is an understanding of the risks of modern slavery and human trafficking, all members of the senior management team have been briefed on the subject and training is being provided to relevant members of our team involved in managing our supply chain relationships.